Find out what you can do, who can help and about how to cope with a diagnosis of bile duct cancer (cholangiocarcinoma).

-Dietitians can help you with any eating problems you have.
+Dietitians can help you with any eating or nutritional problems you have.

 NHS Choices has a service that tells you about local information and support.

 Bile duct cancer and its treatment may cause physical changes in your body.
-You may have jaundice and may have lost weight.
-These changes can be very difficult to cope with and may affect the way you feel about yourself.
+You might have jaundice and lose weight.
+These changes can be difficult to cope with and may affect the way you feel about yourself.
 Such changes can affect your self esteem and the way you relate to other people, especially close family and friends.